-Employers with more than five employees fall under the purview of §11 of the Social Security Law (2012) requiring compulsory registration of its employees with the Social Security Board (SSB).
-The benefits provided to employees under the Social Security plan, detailed in the Social Security Law (2012), include leave entitlements and monetary amounts for each benefit, such as sickness benefits, maternity benefits, funeral benefits, temporary disability benefits, and permanent disability benefits.
-It’s voluntary for employers with up to five employees, but many companies choose to enroll from the first employee.
+Employers with more than five employees fall under the purview of §11 of the Social Security Law (2012), requiring compulsory registration of its employees with the Social Security Board (SSB).
+The benefits provided to employees under the Social Security plan, detailed in the Social Security Law (2012), include leave entitlements and monetary amounts for each benefit.
+This covers sickness benefits, maternity benefits, funeral benefits, temporary disability benefits and permanent disability benefits.
+This is voluntary for employers with up to five employees.
+However, many companies choose to enroll from the first employee.

 The rates of contribution by employees and employers are 2% and 3% of the total salaries and wages, respectively.
-The contribution must be in Myanmar kyats, regardless of the currency in which the employee is paid.
+The contribution must be remitted in Myanmar kyats, regardless of the currency the employee is paid with.

-Effective from April 1st, 2014, the maximum monthly contribution for the employer is MMK 9,000 per employee, and MMK 6,000 for the employee.
-Contributions are deductible by the employee for tax purposes.
-The employer is obligated to withhold the employees’ contributions from their salaries.
-Employees are required to undergo a health check-up in order to qualify for enrollment to Social Security.
+Effective from April 1, 2014, the maximum monthly contribution for the employer is MMK 9,000 per employee and MMK 6,000 for the employee.
+For tax purposes, these contributions are deductible by the employee.
+The employer is required to withhold the employees’ contributions from their salaries.
+Employees must undergo a health checkup in order to qualify for enrollment into Social Security.

-Salaries must be paid at the end of every month for companies with up to 100 employees and within 5 to 10 days after the end of the month in all other cases.
-All salary payments shall be paid in kyat or any foreign currency recognized by the Central Bank of Myanmar.
-Payment may be made either by cash, check, or transferred into the employee’s bank account, if the employer and employee both agree.
+Salaries must be paid at the end of every month for companies with up to 100 employees and within five to 10 days after the end of the month in all other cases.
+All salary payments must be remitted in kyat or any foreign currency recognized by the Central Bank of Myanmar.
+Payments can be made either by cash, check or transferred into the employee’s bank account (if the employer and employee both agree).
 Overseas transfer of salaries must be approved by the Central Bank of Myanmar.

-Upon termination, salary shall be paid within 2 days from the termination date.
-Upon resignation, salary shall be paid by the end of employment.
+Upon termination, salary is to be paid within two days from the termination date.
+Upon resignation, salary is to be paid by the end of employment.

 The Leave and Holidays Act (1951) mandates a minimum of one paid rest day per week.

 On average, there are 25 public holidays per year.
-If an employee is required to work on any official public holidays, he/she shall be paid double the usual pay rate.
-See list of public holidays on page 14.
+If an employee is required to work on any official public holidays, he or she will be paid double the usual pay rate.

 Casual leave: Every employee is entitled to six days of annual paid casual leave.
-Casual leave may not be carried over to the subsequent year, and may not be taken for more than three consecutive days at a time except in the case of religious or compulsory social events (e.g. weddings, funerals).
-Casual leave may not be enjoyed in conjunction with any other type of leave.
+Casual leave may not be carried over to the subsequent year.
+It must also not be taken for more than three consecutive days at a time except in the case of religious or compulsory social events (e.g. weddings, funerals).
+Casual leave must not be enjoyed in conjunction with any other type of leave.

-Sick leave is governed by the Leave and Holidays Act (1951).
-Employees contributing to the Social Security Fund may further be entitled to additional leave and other benefits as stipulated in the Social Security Law (2012).
+Sick leave is regulated by the Leave and Holidays Act (1951).
+Employees contributing to the Social Security Fund might further be entitled to additional leave and other benefits as stipulated in the Social Security Law (2012).

 Under the Leave and Holidays Act (1951), employees are entitled to 30 days of paid sick leave per year, if they have completed six months of service.
-If 6 months service has not been completed, the employee can be granted sick leave without pay.
+If six months’ service has not been completed, the employee can be granted unpaid sick leave.

-Employees covered by the Social Security Law (2012) are also entitled to 30 days of sick leave, if they have completed six months of service, but may enjoy additional leave in case of certain work injuries and illnesses.
-Theoretically, employees covered by the Social Security Law (2012) may receive part of their salary from the Social Security Fund, but in practice, such sick leave is often granted as paid leave.
+Employees covered by the Social Security Law (2012) are also entitled to 30 days of sick leave, if they have completed six months of service.
+They may also enjoy additional leave in cases of certain work injuries and illnesses.
+Theoretically, employees covered by the Social Security Law (2012) can receive part of their salary from the Social Security Fund.
+However, in practice, such sick leave is frequently granted as paid leave.

 Maternity & Paternity Leave